jharwell/libra/docs/src/cookbook/testing.rst

 Building and running tests
 ==========================

-CMake does not allow adding dependencies to the built-in ``test`` target, so ``make test`` runs already-built tests without building them first.
 To build and run in one step:

 .. tab-set::